Fill 10Created with Sketch.

 Poker Room

-Chicagoland's newest Poker Room!
+Chicagoland's Premier Poker Room

-Chicagoland’s premier poker room is open!
-At 5,600 square feet, this is the newest addition to Rivers Casino’s overall 78,000 square foot expansion.
-This room was built just for poker players!
+Deal yourself in at Chicagoland’s Premier Poker Room.
+At 5,600 square feet, this is one of the newest addition to Rivers Casino’s overall 78,000 square foot expansion.
+This 22-table Poker Room was built just for poker players!

 Check back to learn more about upcoming tournaments and promotions.